aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

   - `on-demand` (default)
   - `spot`

-Karpenter supports specifying capacity type and defaults to on-demand.
+Karpenter supports specifying capacity type, which is analogous to EC2 usage classes (aka "market types") and defaults to on-demand.

 Specify this value on the provisioner to enable spot instances.
-[Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads.
+[Spot instances](https://aws.amazon.com/ec2/spot/) may be preempted, and should not be used for critical workloads that do not tolerate interruptions.

 **Example**